cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 - If the characters bring [[Koylan Indirovich]]'s body to the church, [[Donavich]] presses them into helping him bury the body in the cemetery at dawn
 - The PCs and [[Ismark Kolyanovich|Ismark]] come to the Church with the Bod
 	- They maybe set the coffin down right inside
+- Meeting [[Donavich]] is strained what with all the screams
+	- [[Ismark Kolyanovich|Ismark]] is able to quietly convince him to leave his praying for just enough time to

 ### Cemetery (E6)
 > A fence of wrought iron with a rusty gate encloses a rectangular plot of land behind the dilapidated church.
 Tightly packed gravestones shrouded by fog bear the names of souls long passed.
 All seems quiet.